Sho Tsuboi: GT500 (2018-)

 Tsuboi changed teams once again in 2021, joining TGR Team au TOM'S, alongside Yuhi Sekiguchi.
 Tsuboi finished second in the opening round at Okayama International Circuit, battling Kenta Yamashita for the lead for several laps.
 Heading into the final round at Fuji Speedway, Tsuboi and Sekiguchi trailed championship leader Naoki Yamamoto by 16 points.
 Tsuboi went on to win the race for his first career GT500 class victory.
 Yamamoto was taken out from a championship-clinching position after GT300 driver Ren Sato crashed into his car with 15 laps remaining, which ultimately secured the championship for Tsuboi and Sekiguchi.

 For 2022, Sekiguchi was replaced by GT500 newcomer Giuliano Alesi, but the new combination of Tsuboi and Alesi only recorded one podium finish.
 In 2023, Ritomo Miyata transferred from the number 37 TOM'S team to join Tsuboi.
 The pair won the Golden Week Fuji 450 km race, finished second in the spring race at Suzuka, then reeled off back-to-back wins at Autopolis and Mobility Resort Motegi to clinch the championship by a whopping 29-point final margin.

 Tsuboi raced with his sixth different co-driver in as many seasons in 2024 after Kenta Yamashita replaced Miyata for 2024.
 He became the first driver in GT500 history to win three consecutive championship races after winning the first round at Okayama.
 He won again the GT500 title along with Super Formula title would make him the sixth driver to win both series.
-Both Tsuboi and Yamashita stays as both race with the no. 1 car.
+Both Tsuboi and Yamashita stayed as both raced with the no. 1 car.

+In 2025, with his record-tying fourth Super GT championship win and second place Super Formula win, Tsuboi was ranked #19 in Autosport Magazine's Top 50 drivers of 2025.